Joshlha/reified-client-api/readme.md

 ## Contribution

-Contributions of any kind (additional tools, polish to existing tools, test files) are welcome.
+Contributions of any kind (additional API support, polish to existing APIs, test files) are welcome.

 ## Disclaimer